kpoxo6op/homepage/data/blog/001-gitlab-docker-windows-runner.md

 links to other people's guies

-add notes about security and account structure
+add notes about security and account structure:

+- separate account for terraform state and resource
+- encrypt terraform state
+- use federation instead of access keys for GCP

 -->